 Many tools and resources are available to community members who wish to start their own backyard garden or who just want to learn more about gardening and urban food production.

-The U of M offers soil testing services for a small fee.
+- The U of M offers soil testing services for a small fee.
 To find out more information or to set up a soil test please visit the Soil Testing Laboratory Website.
-When planning your backyard garden make sure to look at the urban farming brochure published annually by the Pollution Control Agency.

 To preserve your produce when all the harvesting is done set up a time to use a local community kitchen (PDF) to can and preserve fresh fruits and vegetables.
 The City of Saint Paul has a very extensive list of local kitchens and the cost of facility rental.